khrispyK/AMCAR-inventory/README.md

 # AMCAR-inventory-
-AMCAR Inventory is a web-based barcode scanning and inventory logging system.
-Phones will be used as barcode scanners (via web browser).
-All data will be sent to a laptop (local network only) and stored in Excel.
+The AMCAR Inventory MVP is a local web-based barcode scanning system.
+Phones will scan barcodes → send data to laptop → store results in CSV.